-What Is the Geminid Meteor Shower?
+When Is the Geminid Meteor Shower?

 It is unique because the meteors are visible all night long, since the constellation Gemini arises just an hour or two after nightfall.
-Most meteor showers require you to wait until midnight for the best viewing.
+Most meteor showers require you to wait until midnight or pre-dawn for the best viewing.

-Geminid meteors can be seen all night long because Gemini rises so early, and Gemini is at its highest point (offering optimal viewing) a little after midnight.
-Because the sun sets so early in December, the meteor shower is in full swing by 9 p.m.
+Geminid meteors can be seen all night long because Gemini rises so early, though Gemini is at its highest point (offering optimal viewing) around 2 A.M.
+However, because the sun sets so early in December, the meteor shower is usually in full swing by 9 P.M.

-What is a Meteor?
+What Is a Meteor?